jdahhan/Stem-Away-group-5/README.md

 ## Our Pipeline:

+The modularization in this pipeline diagram maps 1-1 to the actual code above.
+It is our entire pipeline condensed into one diagram.

 ![STEM Away - Pipeline Version 3](https://user-images.githubusercontent.com/44710581/129920146-f5107736-62c3-49db-98f8-a0bd2a1830ee.png)

 ## EBC Scoring

+A little deeper dive into how each EBC trial is being scored.

 ![STEM Away - EBC Scoring Rule-2](https://user-images.githubusercontent.com/44710581/130164649-7176240f-6717-4bf7-9437-6213f764be95.png)

 ## AUC Scoring

+Closer look at the inner workings of how EBC trial is being evaluated (how AUC scoring can be applied to this particular bioinformatic problem)

 ![STEM Away - AUC-3](https://user-images.githubusercontent.com/44710581/130165695-f97b2edb-8c2e-458d-9459-1cc99443c621.png)